Ramsar Convention

 The Ramsar Convention on Wetlands of International Importance Especially as Waterfowl Habitat is an international treaty for the conservation and sustainable use of Ramsar sites (wetlands).
 It is also known as the Convention on Wetlands.
-It is named after the city of Ramsar in Iran, where the convention was signed in 1971.
+It is named after the city of Ramsar, a city in the Mazandaran province of Iran, where the convention was signed in 1971.

-Every three years, representatives of the contracting parties meet as the Conference of the Contracting Parties (COP), the policy-making organ of the convention which adopts decisions (resolutions and recommendations) to administer the work of the convention and improve the way in which the parties are able to implement its objectives.
-COP12 was held in Punta del Este, Uruguay, in 2015.
-COP13 was held in Dubai, United Arab Emirates, in October 2018.
+Every three years, representatives of the contracting parties meet as the Conference of the Contracting Parties (COP), the policy-making organ of the convention which adopts decisions (site designations, resolutions and recommendations) to administer the work of the convention and improve the way in which the parties are able to implement its objectives.
+In 2022, COP15 was held in Montreal, Canada.

 List of wetlands of international importance

-The list of wetlands of international importance included 2,331 Ramsar sites in May 2018 covering over 2.6 e6km2.
+The list of wetlands of international importance included 2,531 Ramsar sites in February 2025 covering over 2.6 e6km2.
 The countries with most sites are the United Kingdom with 175 and Mexico with 142.
-The country with the greatest area of listed wetlands is Bolivia, with around 267,000 km2.
+The country with the largest surface area of listed wetland is Brazil, with around 267,000 km2.

 The Ramsar Sites Information Service (RSIS) is a searchable database which provides information on each Ramsar site.